Causes of periodontal (gum) disease

 The primary cause of periodontal (gum) disease is bacterial plaque consistently forming on your teeth.
 Bacteria in your mouth are normal.
 If these bacteria are not effectively removed they will multiply and cause destruction to the tissue and bone supporting your teeth.
-Other factors can also adversely effect the health of your gums.
-Each person is uniquely different which means the cause, symptoms, and treatment may differ from patient-to-patient.
+Other factors can also adversely affect the health of your gums.
+Each person is uniquely different which means the cause, symptoms, and treatment may differ from patient to patient.

 LACK OF DENTAL CARE

 Improper home care and/or lack of regular dental care is a leading cause of periodontal (gum) disease.
 Brushing after meals, flossing 1-2 times per day and regular preventive care helps keep periodontal disease at bay.
 Without this, your gums will harbor more bacteria and deposits thus increasing inflammation and bone loss.
 Dental professionals have the ability to remove hardened plaque and disrupt bacterial colonies in an effort to keep your mouth healthy.

 Not only is this habit linked to serious health conditions such as cancer, lung, and heart disease; it also increases your risk for periodontal (gum) disease.
 In fact, it may be a significant factor in causing and promoting the disease.
 Smoking decreases the blood supply and oxygen needed to fight infection and keep tissue and bone healthy.

 Smokers are more likely to develop periodontal (gum) disease and have a higher percentage of treatment failure and complications.
 Smoking cessation should seriously be considered to improve overall health as well as oral health.